pedromessetti/system/README.md

         python3.10 store.py

-OBS: At first you be asked to put your root password for create database, table and grant all privileges to your user
+OBS: At first running you be asked to put your root password for create database, table and grant all privileges to your user

 ## License